 - Test builds with different configure options to get better feature testing.

-- Remove invalid tests. (e.g. don't test feature ''X'' if that feature is not in the tested build)
+- Remove invalid tests. (e.g. Don't test feature ''X'' if that feature is not in the build you are testing.)

 - Bugs are bad.
 Fix as many bugs as possible and try to not introduce new ones.

 - Compiler warnings are also bad.
 Eliminate as many compiler warnings as possible.